voldemortX/DST-CBC/README.md

 This repository contains the code for our paper [DST-CBC](https://arxiv.org/abs/2004.08514), a concise and effective method for semi-supervised semantic segmentation.

+## News

+### 2020.11.9
 ~~Stay tuned for Dynamic Mutual Training (DMT), an updated version of DST-CBC, which has overall better and stabler performance and will be released early November.~~
-**A new version Dynamic Mutual Training (DMT) will be released later, which has overall better and stabler performance**
+**A new version Dynamic Mutual Training (DMT) will be released later, which has overall better and stabler performance.**

+Also, thanks to [**@lorenmt**](https://github.com/lorenmt), a data augmentation bug fix will be released along with the next version, where PASCAL VOC performance is overall boosted by ~2%, Cityscapes should also have better performance.
+Now the baseline results should match [PixelSSL](https://github.com/ZHKKKe/PixelSSL), but probably the gap to oracle will remain similar.

 ## Main results